TLPI

 Inheritance Tax Advantages

-Pension funds held in a SSAS generally fall outside the estate for IHT purposes, subject to discretionary trust rules and beneficiary nominations.
+Pension funds held in a SSAS generally fall outside the estate for Inheritance Tax purposes, subject to discretionary trust rules and beneficiary nominations.

 Corporation Tax Relief - Worked Example